yodiyo/ui-exercise/README.md

 Overview
 --------

 We are interested in your approach to the following problems.
 Each of the given problems have a handful of valid solutions, and possibly other solutions we haven't seen, so don't worry about finding "the" solution.
-It should render correctly in all major browsers and devices.
+It should render correctly in all major browsers and devices, from mobile to desktop.

+You should try to complete the task in under 1 hour, so plan accordingly and focus on the most important aspects.

 Getting started
 ---------------